-Recommendation: We recommend the relief association execute a formal written agreement with the affiliated fire company that enumerates the relief association's proportional ownership interest in the jointly purchased equipment as well as stipulating that the proportionate sales proceeds shall revert to the relief association in the event the equipment is ever sold.
-If such action is not taken, we recommend that the relief association be reimbursed \$25,752.
+Recommendation: We recommend the relief association execute a formal written agreement with the affiliated fire company, for all future jointly purchased equipment, that enumerates the relief association's proportional ownership interest in the jointly purchased vehicle as well as stipulating that the proportionate sales proceeds shall revert to the relief association in the event the vehicle is ever sold.
 For further guidance, please refer to the Auditor General's publication, MANAGEMENT GUIDELINES FOR VOLUNTEER FIREFIGHTERS' RELIEF ASSOCIATIONS.